 Muammar Qadhafi seized power in 1969 and ruled until he was overthrown in 2011.
-Since then, bitter factional infighting has polarized Libyans along political, ethnic, tribal, and regional lines.
-In 2016, the U.N. brokered the establishment of a national unity government to replace two rival administrations, but civil war, foreign intervention, and the 2019 offensive of Commander Khalifa Haftar disrupted unification of the country.
-An October 2020 cease-fire agreement cleared the way for Abdelhamid Dbeibah’s election as interim prime minister by Libyan delegates at a U.N.-sponsored conference in February 2021.
-Dbeibah is tasked with implementing a U.N.-brokered political road map that includes elections in December 2021.
+A U.N.-brokered Government of National Unity was established in 2016, but civil war, foreign intervention, and the 2019 offensive of Commander Khalifa Haftar disrupted unification.
+Abdelhamid Dbeibah became interim prime minister in February 2021, tasked with implementing a U.N.-brokered political road map that included elections in December.
+The elections never took place, Tobruk-based Dbeibah refused to step down, and the Tripoli-based Government of National Unity made Fathy Bashaghda prime minister.
 Oil and natural gas dominate the economy and provide almost all of Libya’s export revenues.

 Rule of Law

-The combined value of exports and imports is equal to about 110 percent of Libya’s GDP.
-Political instability, exacerbated by lingering security threats, is a serious impediment to foreign trade and investment.
+Political instability, exacerbated by security threats, is a significant impediment to foreign trade and investment.
 The financial infrastructure has been significantly degraded by unstable political and economic conditions.
 Limited access to financing severely impedes any meaningful private business development.